Oxford

 Frequently Asked Questions

-How much Section 106 money has Oxford collected?
+How much unspent Section 106 money does Oxford hold?

 Does Oxford charge CIL?